-Finally, the funding period is calculated by determining how long it will take to reduce the UAAL to zero, assuming that the current year's amortization contribution increases at the 3.00% payroll growth period each year.
+• Finally, the funding period is calculated by determining how long it will take to reduce the UAAL to zero, assuming that the current year's amortization contribution increases at the 2.60% payroll growth period each year.
 This period is currently infinite.
-(Note, however, that this calculation does not reflect the lower normal cost rate in the future since all new members will be eligible for a lower tier of benefits and future cost-of-living adjustments that may be less than the assumed 1.9% increase.
-Further, it assumes a 7.25% return on the actuarial value of assets, not the market value.
-Alternate projections show that it will take approximately 47 years to amortize the unfunded actuarial accrued liability when incorporating the expected decrease in the normal cost rate, the expected reductions in cost-of-living adjustments, and the assumed 7.25% return on the market value of assets.
+Note, however, that this calculation does not reflect the lower normal cost rate in the future since all new members will be eligible for a lower tier of benefits and future cost-of-living adjustments that may be less than the assumed 1.8% increase.
+Further, it assumes a 7.00% return on the actuarial value of assets, not the market value.
+However, alternate projections show that the system would still not be able to pay off the unfunded actuarial accrued liability at any time in the future even when incorporating the expected decrease in the normal cost rate, the expected reductions in cost-of-living adjustments, and the assumed 7.00% return on the market value of assets.
 These alternate projections are referred to as the Open Group Projection in this report.